Heritage Middle Student Handbook

 Late bus riders will report to the cafeteria and sit at the tables designated for each bus number.
 Students may work on their homework or play games on their computers.

-Chromebook Policy
+Chromebook Guidelines

 Heritage Middle School Student Chromebook Condition Agreement